-Shift [ Date: 1 1 Shift Tim e (24 hour): By my By my signature below, I acknowledge that the following events have occurred: 1.
-Interactive communications allowed for the opportunity for questioning between the giver and receiver about patient information.
-2. Up-to-date information regarding the patient's care, treatment and services, condition, and any recent or anticipated changes was communicated.
-3. A process for verification of the received information, including repeat-back or read back, as appropriate, was used.
-4. An opportunity was given for the receiver of the hand-off information to review relevant patient historical information, which may include previous care, and/or treatment and services.
-5. Interruptions during hand-offs were limited in order to minimize the possibility that information would fail to be conveyed, not be heard, or forgotten.
-Receiv ing Resid ent's N ame and Signature Da ate/Time Depart Departing Resident's Name and Signature Date/Time Return t to Table of C ontents
+Shift Date: / / / Shift Time (24 hour):

+By my signature below, I acknowledge that the following events have occurred:

+- 1. Interactive communications allowed for the opportunity for questioning between the giver and receiver about patient information. - 2.
+Up-to-date information regarding the patient's care, treatment and services, condition, and any recent or anticipated changes was communicated. - 3.
+A process for verification of the received information, including repeat-back or readback, as appropriate, was used. - 4.
+An opportunity was given for the receiver of the hand-off information to review relevant patient historical information, which may include previous care, and/or treatment and services. - 5.
+Interruptions during hand-offs were limited in order to minimize the possibility that information would fail to be conveyed, not be heard, or forgotten.

+Receiving Resident's Name and Signature

+Date/Time